sketch-hq/SketchAPI/docs/DataSupplier.md

 var DataSupplier = require('sketch/data-supplier')

-// onStartup would be the handler for the `Startup` action defined in the manifest.json export function onStartup(context) {
+// onStartup would be the handler for the `Startup` action defined in the manifest.json export function onStartup() {
-  var dataSupplier = new DataSupplier(context)

-  dataSupplier.registerPluginDataSupplier(
+  DataSupplier.registerPluginDataSupplier(
     'public.text',
     'My Custom Data',
     'SupplyKey'